Is your nonprofit getting the most out of Google Adwords and driving in the best prospects for your fundraising and volunteer opportunities?

 Making sure that your landing pages, keywords, and ad copy relate does not need to be that challenging.
 Here are a few tricks that will help:

-• Use ad groups to make keywords groups even more relevant to campaign landing pages.
+- Use ad groups to make keyword groups even more relevant to campaign landing pages.

 Understand Keyword Match Types and Develop a Keyword Identification Strategy

-One of the biggest mistakes that people make when setting up an AdWords campaign is not having a clear understanding of match types when choosing what keywords to bid on.
+One of the biggest mistakes that people make when setting up a Google Ads campaign is not having a clear understanding of match types when choosing what keywords to bid on.
 Determining match types helps Google to better understand when you want your ad served based on a specific search query.
 There are several different match types that you can choose when developing your keyword list.
 Here are a few of them:

-Broad Match: The default match type that your keywords will initially be assigned to in AdWords.
+Broad Match: The default match type that your keywords will initially be assigned to in Google Ads.
 This match type means that your ad can show up for related searches, misspellings, synonyms, and other variations of the keyword you choose.
-No special symbol is required around a keyword to use broad match.
+No special symbol is required around a keyword to use a broad match.

 Example: [volunteer opportunities]